-All missed time from the clinical rotations that was not previously arranged requires the notification (via phone) of the affiliate Clinical Coordinator AND the MMSC Director of Clinical Education Coordinator before the start of the scheduled workday.
-All absences must be documented on the Clinical Practicum Attendance Record through Trajecsys.
+All missed time from the clinical rotations that was not previously arranged requires the notification of the affiliate Clinical Coordinator AND the MMSC Manager of Clinical Operations/External Relations before the start of the scheduled workday.
+All absences must be documented on the Clinical

+Practicum Attendance Record through Trajecsys.
 Students should be prepared to show documented evidence of illness or serious emergency upon request.